pachyderm/pachyderm/README.md

 make install # install all binaries locally pfs # if ${GOPATH}/bin is on your path, this will run the new pfs cli, this is very experimental and does not check for common errors
 ```

+### Development Notes

+##### Logs

+We're using [protolog](http://go.pedge.io/protolog) for logging.
+All new log events should be wrapped in a protobuf message.
+A package that has log messages should have a proto file named `protolog.proto` in it, and then this file needs to be added to the
+`make proto` make command.
+See [src/pkg/executil/protolog.proto](src/pkg/executil/protolog.proto) and [src/pkg/executil/executil.go](src/pkg/executil/executil.go)
+for an example.

 ### Environment Setup